Fueled By Suburbs, Democrats Are Poised For Gains In Key States, Analysis Finds

 Democrats should get close or just reach a majority in the Florida, North Carolina, and Wisconsin suburbs, which would put them in a dead heat with Republicans in these states.

 And Democrats are on target to win a majority in Arizona's suburbs, but preliminary estimates still show Republicans with a slim advantage statewide.
-But additional analysis is needed for Arizona.
+Additional analysis is needed for Arizona.

-In other words, based on this analysis and Democrats' current polling strength in the suburbs, they are on track to win Michigan and Pennsylvania, and are on the precipice of doing so in Florida, North Carolina and Wisconsin.
+In other words, based on this analysis and Democrats' current polling strength in the suburbs, they are on track to win Michigan and Pennsylvania and are on the precipice of doing so in Florida, North Carolina and Wisconsin.

+If in this fall's election, Joe Biden (the presumptive Democratic nominee) were to win Michigan and Pennsylvania and hold all of the states Hillary Clinton won in 2016 against President Trump, Biden would be at 268 electoral votes.
+That's just two electoral votes short of the majority needed to be president, meaning Biden would need just one more state to cross the 270 threshold.

 Loading...